Having a nachos night? Chips and dip?

 Once opened, it is important that you keep your jar refrigerated.
 It will then last in the refrigerator for around 1-2 weeks.
 Be sure to keep an eye out for the spoilage signs such as mold or a sour taste!

 As with all food, it is important to practice proper hygiene if you want it to last as long as possible.
-So, do not ‘double dip’ into your jar, always use a clean utensil, and make sure you tightly secure the lid when you’re not using it.
+So, do not ‘double dip’, always use a clean utensil, and tightly secure the lid when you’re not using it.
 By following these steps, your salsa will stay fresh for a lot longer!